 Travel may be good for the soul, but it certainly isn’t for the environment.
-I’ve been waiting for someone to call me out for my latest trip to Stockholm – I travelled by plane – and then realised I should really call myself out.
+I’ve been waiting for someone to call me out for the carbon emissions I created on my latest trip to Stockholm – I travelled by plane – and then realised I should really call myself out.

 There’s no point feeling guilty about flying – especially if you’ve already taken the trip – but there is something you can do to compensate the extra pollution you’ve caused.

 And it’s not just flying that causes carbon emissions…